nu-cs-sw-design/project-20252601-java_linter_project/README.md

 ./gradlew run
 ```

-Optionall pass fully-qualified class names to the linter for manual control:
+Optionally pass fully-qualified class names to the linter for manual control:

 *Unix*
 ```bash